-We are a research group interested in human genetics, human evolutionary history, and phylogeography.
-One of our main goals is to study genetic variation in human populations (past and present) to improve our knowledge of human health and human evolution.
+A (currently very small) research group interested in human genetics, human evolutionary history, and phylogeography with a primary goal is to study genetic variation in human populations (past and present) to improve our knowledge of human health and human evolution.

 Alive and Kicking Members

-- Chandler Gatenbee, BA UofL, MA in Anthropology at Utah, PhD UofL
+- Chandler Gatenbee, BA UofL, MA Anthropology at Utah, PhD UofL with Paul Ewald.

 - Rachel Hart.
 Undergraduate student in Biology.
 Off to medical school in Ohio.
 Go Rachel!